Gierdiaz/Diagier/README.md

 - **Access Permissions**: Definition of different levels of access permissions for users, such as administrator, project manager, and team member.

+- **Developers**: CRUD operations for Developers, manage developers involved in the projects, including their profiles, skills, availability, and assignments to specific tasks or projects.

 - **Projects**: CRUD operations for projects, allowing the creation, viewing, updating, and deletion of projects.

+- **Tasks**: CRUD operations for tasks within each project, allowing complete management of activities related to a project.

+- **Feedbacks**: CRUD operations for Feedbacks, provide a mechanism for team members to give and receive feedback on tasks, projects, or overall performance, facilitating continuous improvement and communication within the team.

 - **Team Members**: CRUD operations for Team Members, allows administrators to manage team members by adding, removing, or updating information such as name, role, email, etc.